Welcome to P.R.E. Track Days.

-Each time you purchase an event on this website you must agree before completing the transaction that you have read all of the policies contained herein and agree to the terms.
+Each time you purchase a ticket on this website you must agree before completing the transaction that you have read all of our policies contained herein and agree to the terms.

 Prices are subject to change without notice.

 - Space is limited to a predetermined number of participants for each group.
-Once a group is sold out no more spots will be made available to anyone.
+Once a group is sold out no more spots will be made available.
+We can place you on a waiting list in the event someone needs to sell their ticket.

 - All riders must register under their own account which contains important information that might be required in the event of an emergency.
-A single rider cannot purchase two tickets for the same track day.
+A single rider cannot purchase two tickets for the same track day using a single account.
+If you wish to purchase a ticket for someone else you must do so using the other persons account.

 - Registering more than ten days in advance of an event ensures you pay the early registration discounted rate which is a savings of $25 per day.
 This discount is automatically applied to your order.